TeddyDD/plundered/README.md

 ## Source code

-This repository is hosted on https://git.sr.ht/~teddy/plundered Patches can be send to https://lists.sr.ht/~teddy/public-inbox Read-only GitHub mirror is provided: https://github.com/TeddyDD/plundered
+Ye best be finding this here repository at https://git.sr.ht/~teddy/plundered If ye got patches, send 'em on over to https://lists.sr.ht/~teddy/public-inbox And if ye prefer a read-only mirror, head to https://github.com/TeddyDD/plundered

-## List of packages
+## 'Tis a tally of our plundered packages:

 - recorder
     - https://github.com/carlmjohnson/requests